suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 > *Arguments are passed through following registers: `$a0, $a1, $a2, $a3, $t0, $t1, $t2, $t3`, then on the stack*

-It's also important to note quite annoying [memory mapping](https://www.psdevwiki.com/psp/Tachyon#Memory_mapping), with 24MB of user memory you'd care about being mapped at `0x08800000`, which for RAIntegration and rcheevos will actually be at `0x0`.
-Here's another example: what RetroAchievement developers consider `0xACAAFE` would be located at `0x092CAAFE` from PSP and emulator's point of view.
+It's also important to note quite annoying [memory mapping](https://www.psdevwiki.com/psp/Tachyon#Memory_mapping), with 8MB of kernel memory mapped at `0x08000000` and 24MB of user memory you'd care about mapped at `0x08800000`.
+RAIntegration and rcheevos address for `0x0` will match `0x08000000`.

+Here's another example: what RetroAchievement developers consider `0xACAAFE` would be located at `0x08ACAAFE` from PSP and PPSSPP emulator's point of view.

 ![Memory regions displayed in PPSSPP](./ppsspp-memory-view.png)